AmirYalamov/personal-site2.0/README.md

 # personal-site2.0

-New personal website done in Gatsby.
+New personal website done in Gatsby, inspired and attributed by @kirubarajan's [personal website](https://github.com/kirubarajan/blog).

 Steps to use:

 1. Clone repo.
 2. `npm install`.
 3. Do whatever changes you want, then `git push` all changes.
-4. `yarn deploy`.
+4. `npm run deploy` to deploy the website.
 5. Enjoy!